Last updated on 31 July 2025

 Retail occupier market

-• Average rental values in the retail warehouse subsector are continuing to rise, by 1.6% in the 12 months to September 2024, the highest rate of rental growth since 2007.
-On a quarterly basis, growth stands at 0.6% (three months to September 2024), the annual equivalent of 2.4%.
+• Average rental value growth in the retail warehouse subsector was 2.5% in the 12 months to June 2025, up from a recent low of 0.6% per annum in June 2023, although down slightly from a recent peak of 2.7% in April.
+On a quarterly basis, growth stands at 0.3% (three months to June 2025), the annual equivalent of 1.2% (MSCI Monthly Index).

 Office occupier market

-• Although corporate real estate is the second-highest cost after salaries for many businesses, the provision of high-quality space remains important to assist with recruitment, retention, and productivity strategies, as well as to enhance staff health & wellbeing.
-This is reflected in continued robust demand for high-quality space.
+• Most businesses have now passed the post-pandemic period of office floorspace downsizing, and some are actively adopting policies to encourage (or mandate) employees to return to the office.
+The provision of high-quality offices remains important to assist with recruitment, retention, and productivity strategies, as well as to enhance staff health & wellbeing.
+This is reflected in the continued robust demand for prime space.

-• There is also a much greater focus on buildings that are sustainable and energy-efficient, as occupiers try to meet increasingly ambitious ESG aspirations.
-This is being accelerated by the changes to MEES regulations which came into force in April 2023, with the next round of tightening due in 2027.
+• Occupier demand is focused on buildings that are sustainable and energy efficient, as occupiers try to meet their ESG aspirations.
+This is being accelerated by the next round of tightening to MEES regulations, with a minimum EPC rating of C currently due to take effect from April 2027.

-• Prime rental levels have proved highly resilient, reflecting the focus of occupier demand towards top-quality space of which there is little available stock.
+• Prime rental levels have proved highly resilient, reflecting the supply / demand imbalances for quality stock.
 Recent development schemes have set new benchmarks in several central London districts and regional city centre markets.
-The gap with rents for poorer quality grade B stock is likely to widen further.

 Industrial occupier market